 Benefits of a Screen Patio Enclosure

-A screened in patio typically has a roof, a door from the main house to the porch and a door from the porch to the outside.
+A screened-in patio typically has a roof, a door from the main house to the porch and a door from the porch to the outside.
 If you already have a patio, you can use that as a foundation.
-Screen is installed around the three sides of the porch to create a patio enclosure.
+The screen is installed around the three sides of the porch to create a patio enclosure.

 Screened patios are relatively inexpensive to build.
-Primary building materials may include aluminum frame with screen, concrete or brick pavers for the floor and aluminum panels or shingles for the roof.
+Primary building materials may include an aluminum frame with screen, concrete or brick pavers for the floor and aluminum panels or shingles for the roof.
 Floors of a patio screen enclosure can be any of a variety of materials, such as concrete, brick, tile or stone.
-Screened in porches are not air conditioned or heated.
+Screened-in porches are not air-conditioned or heated.
 They may include a ceiling fan and lights, which require some electrical work.
 You may also want to install additional electrical outlets to run other equipment, but this depends on how you plan to use the space.

 Screened enclosures cannot be used year-round.
 Seasonal cold weather or blowing rain makes them uncomfortable.
-Furniture needs to be protected during the humidity of summer months and the sun, if you have them near the screen.
-However, using solar screen cuts radiation and protects furniture and belongings.
+Furniture needs to be protected during the humidity of the summer months and the sun if you have them near the screen.
+However, using Phifer Solar Screens cuts radiation and protects furniture and belongings.
 Adding roll-up curtains also protects from rain and sun.

-Although sunrooms can be used throughout the year, they take you further away from the natural environment.
-The space feels more like being indoors.
-In addition, the intense light adds heat to the space.
+Although a patio sunroom can be used throughout the year, they take you further away from the natural environment.
+The sunroom feels more like being indoors.
+In addition, the intense light adds heat to space.
 This can make it uncomfortable to use during the hottest times of day and expensive to cool.